swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

     linkStyle 1 opacity:0.4,color:#7f7f7f80
 ```

-As a reminder, the current steps to run the experiment are as follow:
+As a reminder, the current steps to run the experiment are as follows:

 ```sh title="Execute the following command(s) in a terminal"
 # Prepare the dataset